codsen/codsen/packages/charcode-is-valid-xml-name-character/readme.md

 This library is used to detect where (X)HTML element names end.

-This article contains a very thorough explanation of the spec terminology: https://www.xml.com/pub/a/2001/07/25/namingparts.html — it helped me to get up to speed on this subject.
+This article contains an in-depth explanation of the spec terminology: https://www.xml.com/pub/a/2001/07/25/namingparts.html — it helped me to get up to speed on this subject.

 **[⬆ &nbsp;back to top](#)**